aarons/crypto-monitor/README-new.md

 # Severless Crypto Monitor App

-This app relies on lambda to provide a serverless environment and easy scaleability.
+This app relies on aws lambda to provide a serverless environment and easy scaleability.
 At a high level, this project consists of three components:

 1. data collection
 1. data transformation
 1. web app / api layer

-Data Collection
-This uses lambda functions to call an API and write results to S3.
+Data collection uses a lambda function to call an API and write results to S3.

-Transformation
-This also relies on lambda functions and applies transformations to determine metrics and structure data for use by the app.
+Transformation also relies on lambda and pandas to determine metrics and structure data for use by the app.

-Web App / API Layer
-This is fairly simple, and utilizes FastAPI with Mangum on lambda
+The web app / api layer utilizes FastAPI with Mangum to run on ... you guessed it, lambda!

 ## Prerequisites for Development

-You will need three things at minimum:
+You will need:

 1. an aws account
 1. docker
-1. the aws `cli`
+1. the `aws cli`
-1. the aws `sam` cli
+1. the `aws sam cli`

 ### 1. an aws account

 Probably don't need to walk you through this - but on the good news, the app can run full time without incurring any costs it's in current state.
-It stays well below the 'free' minimums.
+After deployment it is paused, and after enabled it stays below the 'free' minimums.

-`sam` will utilize your aws account, ideally your user/iam profile will have admin privileges, but at minimum you need to be able to manage these services: cloudformation, cloudwatch, lambda, s3, event bridge, api gateway, and iam profiles.
+`sam` will utilize your aws account, ideally your user/iam profile will have admin privileges, but at minimum you need to be able to manage these services: cloudformation, cloudwatch, lambda, s3, event bridge, api gateway, steps/state machines, and iam profiles.

 ### 2. docker

 Here are [walkthroughs](https://docs.docker.com/engine/install/) of getting it setup if it's not already installed.
-The [`sam` installation pages](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) also have instructions for docker.
+The [sam installation pages](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) also have instructions for docker.

 ### 3. the aws `cli`